jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 I have been developing with [Qt][qt] for about 5 years primarily targeting embedded Linux systems running small touchscreen displays.
 It's always been [Qt Widgets][qtwidgets] though, so QML is new for me.

-A collection of notes follow.
+A collection of semi-ordered notes follow.

 #### Hardware

-I am primarily using RPi3s for development though I expect the code to work on any RPi since the underlying GPU is the same.
+I am primarily testing with RPi3s, but I expect the code to work on any RPi since the underlying GPU is the same.

-I am testing with both an official [RPi DSI attached 7" touchscreen][pi-display] and an HDMI 1080p display.
+I am testing with both an official [RPi 7" touchscreen][pi-display] and an HDMI 1080p display.

 #### System Software

 My development systems are built using [Yocto][yocto].

-You can find [instructions here][yocto-jumpnow-build] and [download images here][jumpnow-build-download].
+You can find [instructions here][yocto-jumpnow-build] and [download an image here][jumpnow-build-download].

 I recommend you build your own images though.
-The *meta-rpi* images contain packages that are interesting to me.
+The *meta-rpi* images contain only the packages that are interesting to me.

 On these systems Qt5 has been configured to use the use the [EGLFS platform plugin][qpa-eglfs].
 This means only one full-screen GUI process at a time, but that's fairly typical for the embedded products I work on.